Pulsar Rok E-Rig Review – Not going to Rok your world.

 Any portable e-rig will have you catching looks left and right if used in public.
 Left on your table it may just look like a very alien device.

-Of course, you probably wont be using this in situations where discretion is important so its not too bad.
+Of course, you probably won’t be using this in situations where discretion is important so it’s not too bad.
 Certainly, no stranger looking than the Carta and Peak.

 Users that prefer more discreetness usually prefer devices like the Utillian 2 Wax Pen because of its sleek design and its lower temperature range option helps produce less visible vapor.